movingoregon/super-meme/README.md

 * [Download](#download)

 ## Description
-`ng5-yt-player` is component developed using angular 5 and youtube iframe_api.
+`ng5-yt-player` is a component developed using angular 5 and youtube iframe_api.

 ## Usage